MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/browser/search-provider-discovery.md

 ---
 description: If you are a search provider, see how to ensure that Microsoft Edge supports your service.
-title: Dev guide: Search provider discovery - Microsoft Edge Development
+title: Dev guide - Search provider discovery - Microsoft Edge Development
 author: erikadoyle
 ---